Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Washington's games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).

-- The Football Team score 20.2 points per game, comparable to the 20.9 the Cowboys give up.

-- Washington is 3-3 against the spread and 4-2 overall in games when it records more than 20.9 points.
+- Washington is 3-3 against the spread and 4-2 overall in games when it puts up more than 20.9 points.

-- In games that Washington picks up more than 356.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall when the team amasses more than 356.9 yards.

-- This season the Football Team have 21 turnovers, 10 fewer than the Cowboys have takeaways (31).
+- The Football Team have 21 giveaways this season, while the Cowboys have 31 takeaways.

 Home and road insights

-- Dallas has hit the over in four of six home games this season.
+- This year, in six games at home, Dallas has hit the over four times.

-- The average point total in Cowboys home games this season is 51.8 points, 4.3 more than this outing's over/under (47.5).
+- The average point total in Cowboys home games this season is 51.8 points, 4.3 more than this contest's over/under (47.5).

-- Away from home, Washington is 3-4 overall and 3-4 against the spread.
+- In away games, Washington is 3-4 against the spread, and 3-4 overall.

-- This year, in seven road games, Washington has gone over the total four times.
+- In four of seven road games this year, Washington has hit the over.

 Powered by Data Skrive.